Provision of Audit and Non-Audit Services by External Audit Firms

 2.1 ACRMC Review and Approval.
 The U. T. System and the institutions may not engage the external audit firm to perform non-audit services unless the proposed engagement is reviewed and approved by the ACRMC.

 2.2 Delegation of Authority.
 The ACRMC Chairman may delegate to one or more designated members of the ACRMC the authority to grant the approval required in the previous Subsection.
 The decision(s) of any member to whom authority to approve is delegated shall be presented to the full ACRMC at the next Committee meeting.

 2.3 Conflict of Interest Not Permitted.
 If, upon review of a proposed engagement for non-audit services under Subsection 2.1 of this Rule, the ACRMC determines that a conflict of interest exists between the external audit firm’s obligations to perform audit services and that firm’s anticipated obligations to perform non-audit services contemporaneously with the performance of audit services, then U. T. System and the institutions may not engage the external audit firm to perform the non-audit services.

 Sec.
 3 Prohibited Non-Audit Services.
 Neither U. T. System nor any of the institutions may engage an external audit firm to provide prohibited non-audit services contemporaneously with the provision of audit services.

 ACRMC – refers to the Audit, Compliance, and Risk Management Committee of the Board.

-Audit Services – are services provided for the purpose of expressing an opinion on the financial statements of U. T. System or any of the institutions.
+Audit Services – services that result in an audit, review, or agreed-upon procedures communication for U. T. System or any of the institutions.